foomo/gocontentful/README.md

 Returns true if the specified contentTypeID is cached by the client, false otherwise.

+>(cc *ContentfulClient) **SetCacheUpdateTimeout**(seconds int64)

+Sets the cache update timeout to the specified length.
+A new client by default times out caching in 120 seconds.

 >(cc *ContentfulClient) **SetSyncMode**(mode bool) error

 Switches on/off the sync mode.
 This method will return an error if called on an offline client.